When I tell people that I make chocolate at home, most of them say "oh, that's nice; must be fun" and then shrug it off

 Sunita De Tourreil & Brian Beyke, Unwrapped: as a foremost chocolate thought leader and pioneer in the craft chocolate movement, Sunita pairs with Brian (coffee expert extraordinaire) to bring you bi-monthly forays into the craft chocolate community.
 Currently on a long hiatus.

-Brian Ruggles, Chocolate Fascination: after 8 years as president and founder of the Chocolate Society of Utah, Brian has taken his love of bean to bar chocolate to the podcast realm.
+Brian Ruggles, Chocolate Fascination: after roughly a decade as president and founder of the Chocolate Society of Utah, Brian has taken his love of bean to bar chocolate to the podcast realm.
 In his weekly interview show he’s bringing chocolate movers & shakers from Utah chocolate and beyond into the public eye.

 Bean to Bar Experiments